sullis/hbc-tech-blog/_posts/2018-03-05-airing-out-a-new-job-system.md

 ---
-title: "Airing out a new job system"
+title: "Airing Out A New Job System"
 description: Lessons learned from implementing Airflow as a job system for Data
 author:
 - Terry McCartan